ksylvan/Zoom_OPM/README.md

 ## Confidentiality and Privacy

-Please ensure you have the necessary permissions, and you're following best practices when using scripts and automations during Zoom meetings.
+Please ensure you have the necessary permissions, and you're following best practices when using scripts and automation during Zoom meetings.

 Always respect privacy and confidentiality.